davidtlascelles/Mars_Rover_Navigation_System/README.txt

 - OPTIONAL
     Improve pathfinding algorithm in pathfind failure conditions.
 Maybe solve path in pieces to prevent reaching recursion depth limit if stuck in problematic area.
-Current plan for this failure is to uplink pathfind failure error.
+Current solution for this failure is to uplink pathfind failure error.